jerrymayalor-PHPProjects/classes/README.md

 # classes
-This is how to create a class in OOP using PHP
+This is how to create PHP class in OOP